 It is a questionable postulation that superstitious behavior that implicates largely mental action, as opposed physical behavior, could even be considered behavior because it is not observable. — Ann Olson Psy.D.

-Superstitious Belief Is Rampant
+Mythical Belief Is Rampant

-According to a poll made by Gallup, it was found that about 25% of Americans are quite superstitious; that’s about one in four people living in the country.
+According to a poll made by Gallup, it was found that about 25% of Americans are quite mythical; that’s about one in four people living in the country.
 That number says a lot about following certain beliefs that usually have no scientific basis.

 Thoroughly confused, I was informed that knocking on wood ensures that you don’t “jinx” something you really want to happen.
 Rather than question the logic of this deeply illogical practice, I latched on. — Emily Green Psy.D.

-Where Superstitions Originated
+Where Mythical Beliefs Originated

-When people are faced with chaos and uneasiness, it makes them feel like they are losing traction and control; therefore, the tendency is to find solutions for the lack of oversight from outside sources such as superstitions.
+When people are faced with chaos and uneasiness, it makes them feel like they are losing traction and control; therefore, the tendency is to find solutions for the lack of oversight from outside sources such as superstition.

 What About Rational Thinking?

 Reality is, being overly superstitious significantly affects a person’s state of mind and behavior, influencing everything related to mental health issues and therapy.
 From a person’s performance and preparation for a specific challenge to the responsiveness to given placebos, the effectiveness of specific psychological illness treatments is wholly dependent on the patient’s responsiveness and positive thinking.
-Therefore, when superstitions are getting in the way of treatment, it’s time to take it down a notch or completely disregard the belief.
+Therefore, when superstitious beliefs are getting in the way of treatment, it’s time to take it down a notch or completely disregard the belief.
 This should be done to make way for scientific approach when dealing with mental health conditions.

 Every behavior we repeat offers a reward.
 It doesn’t matter if the reward isn’t obvious. — Teri Woods Ph.D.